trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Storing and classifying the partial skeleton in the collection.
-(Photo: Mareike Vennen/MfN.
+(Image: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>